Aarhus University Seal

 Steering committee/ working group

-Lis Møller, professor, comparative literature, Aarhus University
+Lis Møller, professor, Aarhus University

-Katrine Frøkjær Baunvig, associate professor, Aarhus University
+Katrine Frøkjær Baunvig, Associate Professor, Aarhus University

-Sine Krogh, postdoc, University of Southern Denmark
+Sine Krogh, Postdoc, University of Copenhagen

-Henrik Johnsson, associate professor, The Artic University of Norway
+Henrik Johnsson, Professor, Østfold University College, Norway